public art

 Public Art - Collection

 This website features over one hundred artworks located right here in North Vancouver.
 The artworks are one-of-a-kind pieces that were created through one of three public art project streams; civic, community or developer.
 Each public artwork has a story to tell about our unique corner of the world.
-The Arts Office invites you to explore this outstanding collection and discover more about our people, our history, our environment and our culture.
+Explore this outstanding collection and discover more about our people, our history, our environment and our culture.

 The inspiration for creek lines is sourced from topographic mapping of Mosquito Creek watershed, along with Mackay, Wagg and Thain creeks.